RikGhosh487/Astronomy-Data-In-Python/README.md

 ![](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)

 # Astronomical Data in Python - UT FRI
 *Astronomical Data in Python* is an introduction to tools and practices for working with astronomical data.
 This essentially is a bootstrapping mechanism for students wishing to work with these set of tools and practices for their projects in **CS 309: Geometry of Space (S)** and **CS 378: Geometry of Space (F)** courses.
-This introduction is a slightly modified version of the Allen Downing's [Introduction Toolset](https://www.google.com) of the same name.
+This introduction is a slightly modified version of the Allen Downey's [Introduction Toolset](https://allendowney.github.io/AstronomicalData/README.html) of the same name.

 Topics covered include:
 * Writing queries that select and download data from a database.